portier/public-infra/server-config/README.md

    `configuration.nix` and adding the other files.
 Keep your generated `hardware-configuration.nix` as is.

+ - Create a directory for credentials: `mkdir -m 0700 /private`

- - Create `/etc/portier-broker/smtp-credentials.toml` containing just
+ - Create `/private/smtp-credentials.toml` containing just `smtp_username` and
-   `smtp_username` and `smtp_password`.
+   `smtp_password`.
 We deliberately keep these outside of the repository AND outside the world-readable Nix store.

+ - Create `/private/github-token.txt` containing just the GitHub personal access token.
+This token is only used to access public data, so doesn't need any special access.

+ - Create `/private/webhook-secret.txt` containing a random secret (something like `pwgen -s 64`) used to protect the webhook calls for continuous deployment.

  - Run `nixos-rebuild boot --upgrade` to build the configuration and apply it on next startup.
 (We can't apply it immediately, because we switch from